nmshd/documentation/_docs_integrate/request-one-time-consent-of-peer.md

 ## Examples of consents {#consentrequestitem-examples}

 There are many situations in which an Identity needs or wants the one-time consent of one of its peers.
 The corresponding text that the peer should agree to is contained within the `consent` property of a [ConsentRequestItem]({% link _docs_integrate/data-model-overview.md %}#consentrequestitem), for example:

 - "I hereby confirm the login to the website."
 - "I confirm my attendance at the course."

 The `consent` property of a [ConsentRequestItem]({% link _docs_integrate/data-model-overview.md %}#consentrequestitem) is not intended to be used by an Identity to send tons of text to the peer.
 Instead, it should contain a brief summary of the issue, which the peer should agree to.
 Longer texts should be placed on external websites.
 A link to such a website can be specified in the optional `link` property of the ConsentRequestItem.
 Also note that the ConsentRequestItem should not be used for contractual agreements.

 ## Request for one-time consent

-In the following, we describe how a Connector, hereinafter referred to as the Sender, can get the one-time consent of another Connector, the so-called Recipient, by using a [ConsentRequestItem]({% link _docs_integrate/data-model-overview.md %}#consentrequestitem) within a [Request]({% link _docs_integrate/data-model-overview.md %}#request).
+In the following, we describe how a Connector, hereinafter referred to as the Sender, can get the one-time consent of another Connector, with which it has already established a Relationship and which is also referred to as the Recipient, by using a [ConsentRequestItem]({% link _docs_integrate/data-model-overview.md %}#consentrequestitem) within a [Request]({% link _docs_integrate/data-model-overview.md %}#request).
+As there is already a Relationship between the Sender and the Recipient, the Sender can send the [Request via a Message]({% link _docs_integrate/requests-via-messages.md %}) to the Recipient.
+Note that the Sender could also send the [Request via a RelationshipTemplate]({% link _docs_integrate/requests-via-relationshiptemplates.md %}), but this is not discussed further below.

+For information on how to establish Relationships, refer to the [Establish Relationships]({% link _docs_integrate/establish-relationships.md %}) scenario documentation.
+{: .notice--info}

 ### Check the Request's validity